2013 Hialeah shooting: Perpetrator

 Pedro Alberto Vargas (October 3, 1970 – July 27, 2013), a Cuban native, was identified as the shooter.
 He was born in Havana to teacher parents.
 His father died in 1991 or 1992.
 Vargas studied at the University of Pedagogical Sciences between 1990 and 1994, graduating with a bachelor's degree in technical education.

 He and his mother, Esperanza Patterson, immigrated to the U.S. in the mid-1990s after winning U.S. visa lotteries, and Vargas was naturalized in 2004.
 According to records, he resided in apartment 408 with Patterson since 1999 and had committed no serious criminal offenses.
 He took classes at Miami Dade College, graduating in 2004 with an associate degree in graphic design.

 Neighbors described Vargas as a quiet man who commonly got into arguments with his mother in their apartment.
 According to several LA Fitness customers, Vargas frequented the local gym and often lifted weights as a way to channel out pent-up anger.
-He also used steroids and expressed frustration at bad experiences with women.
+He also used steroids, which he later blamed for his hair loss, and expressed frustration at bad experiences with women.
 The Glock 9mm pistol used in the shooting was legally purchased by Vargas in October 2010 from Florida Gun Center, a local gun shop, and he had a concealed carry permit for it.

 Professional problems

 He worked at the media services department at Miami Dade College's North Campus starting in 2004, and although his initial performance evaluations judged him positively, they began noting a lack of social skills.
 Vargas was eventually forced to resign in 2008 after the school found he downloaded inappropriate files, including a computer hacking tutorial from The Anarchist Cookbook.
 Several months afterward, Miami Dade College received anonymous online threats that were traced to a public library in Hialeah, though Vargas was suspected of being the sender.
 Vargas later found employment at a Miami company as a graphic designer, but was fired after three months.
 Like Miami Dade College, the company later received anonymous threats and Vargas was suspected, but not confirmed as the sender.

 Prior to the shooting, Vargas had been working as a graphic design artist for Bullet Line, a promotional company, from May to October 2012.
-Recently, he had been seeing an attorney, Angel Castillo, Jr., regarding "abusive emails and text messages" that were being sent to Bullet Line, starting a week after Vargas's dismissal.
-He initially denied sending the messages but later admitted to being the sender after being informed by the lawyer that he was possibly committing perjury.
+A week following his dismissal from the company, he began sending "abusive emails and text messages" to Bullet Line.
+Regarding these messages, he began seeing an attorney, Angel Castillo, Jr. Vargas initially denied sending the messages but later admitted to being the sender after being informed by the lawyer that he was possibly committing perjury.
 On the day of the shooting, after making the 9-1-1 call, Vargas had gone to Castillo's office and demanded to see him, only to learn he was not there at the time.
 According to a relative of his mother, Vargas feared losing his money due to the case.